What is prior-learning recognition?

 College & Cegep students

-College & CEGEP students cannot receive advanced-standings, but if you have successfully completed a Paralegal Technology program (DEC) and have the official transcript to prove it (must be confirmed), you can be exempted from Volets C & D of the DRC1500 class.
+*NEW* College & CEGEP students can now receive advanced-standing!
+If you have successfully completed a Paralegal Technology program (DEC) and have the official transcript to prove it (must be confirmed), you can receive the following units in advanced standing:

 How to submit your request?

-You may return the signed form along with its necessary documents by email at dcivil@uOttawa.ca or drop it off in person at the academic secretariat of the Civil Law section located at 57, Louis-Pasteur Pvt, room 201 (Ottawa, ON).
+You may return the signed form along with its necessary documents by email at dcivil@uOttawa.ca or drop it off in person at the academic secretariat of the Civil Law section located at 57, Louis-Pasteur Pvt, room 201 (Ottawa, ON) mid-July.
+Please note that submitting your request mid-July will not affect your course registration as we will take care of doing the necessary changes if you receive advanced standing.

 *This request is free of charge in contrary to what is written on the form.